OSOceanAcoustics/echopype/docs/source/contributing.rst

 (`<https://echopype.readthedocs.io/en/latest/>`_) is built from the `master` branch, while the hidden `dev` version (`<https://echopype.readthedocs.io/en/dev/>`_) is built from the ``dev`` branch.
-Finally, each new echopype release is built as a new release version on Read The Docs.
-Merging pull requests into any of these three branches or issuing a new tagged release will automatically result in a new Read The Docs build for the corresponding version.
+Finally, each new echopype release is built as a new release version on ReadTheDocs.
+Merging pull requests into any of these three branches or issuing a new tagged release will automatically result in a new ReadTheDocs build for the corresponding version.

 We also maintain a test version of the documentation at `<https://doc-test-echopype.readthedocs.io/>`_